dml-cth/deep-machine-learning/instructions/02_google_cloud_instructions.md

 - Select a region and a corresponding zone, e.g. "us-central1-a" or "europe-west1-b".
 - Move on to the machine configuration.
 Select the "GPU" machine family.
 - Add a GPU to the machine:
-  - The K80 is sufficient for the home assignments and is relatively cheap.
+  - The T4 is sufficient for the home assignments and is relatively cheap **This is the recommended choice**.
-    The T4 is a bit less capable, but is also an option.
+  - The P4 is a bit less capable but is also an option, note that you might need to use smaller batch sizes with this one.
+  - The L4 has more memory but is more expensive per hour, to fully utilize it use larger batch sizes.
   - If you can't add a GPU, you need to change the region/zone to one where you can add GPUs.
   - Availability of different GPUs varies between regions / zones, see this page: https://cloud.google.com/compute/docs/gpus
   - You may need more powerful GPUs for the final project in the course, but know that they use more of your credits.